vvcb/tre_eoi/75_governance_ig_ethics.md

-# INFORMATION GOVERNANCE AND ETHICS
+# Information Governance And Ethics

 ```{note}
 Describe the process researchers will go through to obtain permissions to access and analyse data in a workspace in your SDE for R&D. This should cover: